 For example in AES128 since the input, output and key spaces are 128 bits.
 We also have the encryption and decryption operations:

-The study of sets, and different types of operations on them is the target of abstract algebra.
 In this chapter we will learn the underlying building blocks of cryptosystems and some of the hard problems that the cryptosystems are based on.

 A setpaired with a binary operation is a group if the following requirements hold: